 - UniFi runs on a virtualized Linux instance via an Intel Xeon E5506, 2.13GHz Processor with 2GB of RAM,

 - To manage 6 UAPs, with 120 simultaneous guests across 3 separate sites, totaling approximately 6 Megabits per second of web traffic.

 - CPU usage sits at around 20% usage, which includes other background services, like firewall & dnsmasq.

 Disk Space Requirements & Database

-Separately from CPU & RAM needs, also consider the Disk Space requirements for the UniFi server, which also depends on the total number of UniFi Devices and Users under management, as well as server maintenance settings configured at the Controller.
+Separately from CPU & RAM needs, also consider the disk space requirements for the UniFi server.
+This will depend on the total number of UniFi devices and user devices under management, as well as data retention settings configured in the Controller.

-Based on MongoDB, the UniFi Controller builds, stores, and maintains a highly scalable database of information relating to UniFi Devices, Users, as well as the UniFi Server itself.
+Based on MongoDB, the UniFi Network Controller builds, stores, and maintains a highly scalable database of information relating to UniFi devices, users, as well as the UniFi server itself.

-Under the Maintenance tab of the Controller Settings, specify the Historical Data Retention period to auto-prune the Database size.
-When no period is specified, use the Compact Database feature to manually prune the Database.
-However, before touching the database, always make sure to download a backup file of the UniFi Controller.
+Under the maintenance tab of the Controller Settings, specify the historical data retention period to auto-prune the database size.
+When no period is specified, use the compact database feature to manually prune the database.
+However, before touching the database, always make sure to download a backup file of the UniFi Network Controller.